dustywhite7/Econ8320/SlidesCode/10 - Plotly.md

 ![width:900px](plotly4.png)

-### Clearly, not helpful here...
+### Clearly, not helpful here... (our data is not ordinal)

 ---

 # Creating Plot Objects

-Let's mark multiple series by separating our observations by fish species:
+Let's show multiple series by separating our observations according to species:

 ```python
 px.scatter(data, x='Length1', y='Weight',